 Dad was at that point a cabby, night-crawling through the city in search of fares.
 He was just 2 years shy of divorcing my mother, a painful dissolve in itself.
 But I never held a grudge and he and I had always been close.
 I got him just as he was en route back to his apartment for the night and told him about my predicament.
 I asked if he could take me home.

 Within 10 minutes he was at that coffee shop.

 I collapsed into his cab, never more grateful to be near him.
 I felt safe, like a soldier flying home from the front-lines.
 I told him what I did.
 Where I was.
 And I told him why I did it.

 He thought I was crazy.
 But he understood.
-He wanted to know about the film and I suddenly perked up as I raved about the climax of Devil and the mad thrills of finally seeing Vampire Circus.
-I gave him a version of that Reg Hartt lecture on the history of Hammer and how CIRCUS fit into that puzzle, produced as it was in the waning days of the once great studio.
+He wanted to know about the film and I suddenly perked up as I raved about the climax of DEVIL and the mad thrills of finally seeing VAMPIRE CIRCUS.
+I gave him a version of that Reg Hartt lecture on the history of Hammer and how the movie fit into that puzzle, produced as it was in the waning days of the once great studio.